Editing, leadership & team building

 SHARED BYLINES

-This is only a fraction of the stories I've collaborated on in the past year.
-Co-authoring stories is a fun way to collaborate with my peers and a good way to improve story quality.
+This is only a fraction of the stories I've collaborated on during my time in high school.
+Co-authoring stories is a fun way to collaborate with my peers and empower younger writers with reporting skills and confidence.

 Paying attention to school stuff (weekly schedules, announcements, posters, conversations and complaints, Ms. Boyd Yondr H2H